 Traditionally, businesses used to promote their products via print media, outdoor advertising, and radio.
 Others would heavily rely on free-standing inserts in packaged goods and coupons in newspapers to promote new products.

 Today, marketing is conducted digitally and is driven by analytics.
 This makes it easier for you to measure your success.
-There are lots of different ways to digitally promote your product or service on.
+There are lots of different ways to digitally promote your product or service.
 These include the use of SEO, PPC, Social Media Marketing, Content and Email Marketing.

 These marketing tactics’ effects can be measured and thus help you to continuously test and optimize your marketing mix efforts.